-On July 6, 2015, the Executive Board of the International Monetary Fund (IMF) concluded the Article IV consultation with the United States.1
+On June 15, 2016, the Executive Board of the International Monetary Fund (IMF) concluded the Article IV consultation1 with the United Kingdom.

 Under Article IV of the IMF’s Articles of Agreement, the IMF holds bilateral discussions with members, usually every year.
 A staff team visits the country, collects economic and financial information, and discusses with officials the country’s economic developments and policies.
 On return to headquarters, the staff prepares a report, which forms the basis for discussion by the Executive Board.